-Welcome to the D41Orchestra.org website, where playing a stringed instrument begins an exciting new journey in life!
+Welcome to the D41 Hadley Orchestras, where playing a stringed instrument begins an exciting new journey in life!
 Performing a musical instrument changes and enhances learning in so many beneficial ways.
 Here in D41, orchestra is an integrated part of our school district, winning district and state competitions with the highest honors year after year.
 Children grow and develop to become young musicians who later develop into skilled musicians by the 8th grade.
 Our orchestra program creates a sense of family and promotes a friendly, fun environment for our children.
 We learn and perform, striving for excellence, together as a team.
-If you have any questions about the orchestra program or wish to join, please contact Ms. Georgia Alemis
+If you have any questions about the Hadley Orchestra Program or wish to join, please contact Ms. Georgia Alemis

 Welcome to the Hadley Jr. High Band program, one of the district's many outstanding programs!
 The junior high band program is home to 340 students, including six curricular grade-level concert bands and three grade-level jazz bands.
 District 41 offers instrumental music as an integral piece of a child's education.
 Our school district's music program has been recognized at the Illinois Grade School Music Association District and State Festivals.
 Our goal is to provide students a place to grow musically, socially, and academically.
 Communication, collaboration, critical thinking, and creativity are "constants" in our music classes and rehearsals.
 Students who participate in band and music are equipped to thrive in a 21st Century world.
 We strive for the program to be a "home away from home" for the band students at Hadley.
 Students develop relationships with peers and teachers, have a great experience performing challenging and exciting music, and develop a lifelong love of music and learning.
-If you have any questions about the Hadley Jr. High Band Program, please feel free to contact Mr. Jim DePalo or Mrs. Samantha Tribley.
+If you have any questions about the Hadley Jr. High Band Program, please feel free to contact Mr. Chris Cooper or Mrs. Samantha Tribley.

 Hadley Junior High Chorus Program

 The Hadley Chorus program is a growing part of the elective curriculum at Hadley, currently including over 20% of the Hadley Student Body.
 It is comprised of two parts: the grade-level curricular ensembles that meet during the school day, and the extracurricular clubs and ensembles that meet before and after school.

 Grade Level Curricular Ensembles